-When it comes to my emergency cash, I’m happy for it to be Netflix and chillin’ in the bank while barely putting on any weight no matter how many milkshakes I’m feeding it.
-My crypto assets, however, need to get themselves (off the couch) working for a decent salary.
-While shopping around for a rock-solid crypto platform to park my assets in, I came across YouHodler through an ad from the Brave browser (where I can earn a pitiful number of BAT tokens by ignoring most of the ads they flash at me).
+When it comes to my emergency cash needed on hand, I’m happy for it to be chillin’ in the bank and not earning anything in the way of interest.
+My crypto assets, however, need to get themselves working for a decent salary.
+While shopping around for a rock-solid crypto platform to park my assets in, I came across YouHodler through an ad from the Brave browser (where I can earn some BAT tokens by ignoring most of the ads they flash at me).
 The name of the platform struck me as slightly cheesy but hey, don’t judge a book by its cover, right?

 What is YouHodler?

 YouHolder is a centralised crypto-lending and borrowing platform offering services that caters to lenders and borrowers to earn interest and obtain loans.
 It also offers an exchange service to swap between fiat and crypto or two kinds of crypto.
-What makes it different from other platforms of similar function are the MultiHODL and Turbocharge products that helps users maximise their returns in a risky manner.
+What makes it different from other platforms of similar functions are the MultiHODL and Turbocharge products that help users maximise their returns in a risky manner.

 Exchanging Between Fiat and Crypto

 For those new to the crypto space, YouHodler offers an exchange service for swaps between fiat and crypto.
 You can deposit your cash in this platform and exchange them for crypto.
 It is also handy for those who want to swap the other way around.